delfick/delfick_logging/README.rst

     The level we set the logging to.
 Defaults to logging.INFO

 program
-    The program name to use when not logging to the console.
+    The program to give to the logs.

+    If syslog is specified, then we give syslog this as the program.

+    If tcp_address, udp_address or json_to_console is specified, then we
+    create a field in the json called program with this value.

 syslog_address
 tcp_address